 (b) A committee may recommend amendments to measures referred to it which are germane to the subject of the measure.
 Committee recommendations shall be made by committee report to the House.
+Not more than a total of five additional bills or parts of bills may be included in a committee report recommended by the committee on taxation.
 Committee reports shall be signed by the chairperson or other committee members authorized by the committee chairperson to make and sign the report, and shall be transmitted to the House not later than the second legislative day following the action of the committee.
 The chairperson shall notify the Chief Clerk of the House of Representatives when such a committee member has been authorized to make and sign the report.
 An employee of the Office of Revisor of Statutes may transmit a signed committee report to the House on behalf of the chairperson or authorized committee member.
 The committee chairperson shall notify to the Chief Clerk of such occurrence.